SichangHe/curriculum_vitae/index.md

 Research Assistant for Search Engine Research Project Dec.
 2021 – May 2023

-The Search So Team, DKU Supervisor: Dr. Jiang Long
+The Search So Team, DKU Advisor: Dr. Jiang Long

 – Developed a feature-rich open source web scraper in async Rust to scrape DKU sites, intranet, and Duke sites.